Sonic the Hedgehog 3

 Big Sonic on the Sega Screen (Sonic 2)

 There is leftover code from the large Sonic on the Sega screen in Sonic 2.
 The object seems to be a fairly old leftover as it is still using the old Sonic 2 object format.
-The graphics seem to have been completely removed.
+The sprite mappings still exist.

 Code for a fourth type of shield exists inside of the ROM.
 The shield itself is the ordinary non-elemental shield as seen in Sonic 1 and Sonic 2.
 It is unknown whether or not this is simply a leftover, or if it was originally planned for the game.
 It is worth noting that the shield sound from Sonic 2 remains unused in the sound test.
 Interestingly, it exists under three valid monitor shield subtypes: 00, 02 and 03.

 You can activate this shield type manually by changing RAM address FFB02B:00 to 01.

 Objects 8F-98 delete themselves when loaded, which is rather unusual.
 One of these objects is used in the Mushroom Valley object layout, suggesting that they were once objects that belonged to the Sonic & Knuckles Zones.
 Objects 6F-7F are represented as rings in Sonic 3 and were apparently removed manually, but in Sonic 3C (prototype 0408), these IDs belong to objects from Flying Battery Zone.
 Object 84 is another unused and removed object; according to the November 3rd Prototype, this object was an early version of Hey Ho, the Mushroom Valley/Hill Act 1 boss.

 In Sonic 3 there remains some leftover sprite mapping data for Sonic & Knuckles objects, largely consisting of badniks that would have appeared in the Sonic & Knuckles zones.

 Unused Surfboard Intro